Loading...

 Common measurement equivalents in grams

-New Zealand lamb is often preferred because it is primarily grass-fed on open pastures, resulting in a leaner meat with a distinct, mild flavor.
-Grass-fed lamb also typically contains higher levels of Omega-3 fatty acids compared to grain-fed varieties.
+New Zealand lamb is primarily grass-fed and pasture-raised, which often results in a leaner meat with a higher Omega-3 fatty acid profile compared to grain-fed lamb.

 cooked New Zealand lamb is a versatile ingredient found in cuisines around the world.
 With 258 calories per 100g and 25.6 grams of protein, it's a nutritious addition to many dishes.